 Assessing the Wound

 It’s easy to panic when you see a cut in your horse’s otherwise perfect coat, or blood trickling down a leg.
-But keeping a cool head will help you assess whether you have an emergency or a situation you can deal with the injury yourself.
+But keeping a cool head will help you assess whether you have an emergency or a situation you can deal with yourself.

 02 of 07